Information & FAQ

 Frequently Asked Questions

-BPA Live welcomes all enquiries from musicians who already have an established profile, or with touring experience in the UK or Europe.
+BPA Live welcomes all enquiries from musicians who may already have an established profile, or with touring experience in the UK.
 We would like to draw your attention to the following information before contacting us.

 What music genres do you deal with?

-BPA Live currently represents artists of a wide range of genres such as Americana, country rock, singer-songwriters, acoustic, folk, blues, roots rock etc.
+BPA Live currently represents artistes of a wide range of genres such as Americana, country rock, singer-songwriters, acoustic, roots rock, blues etc.

 What are your charges?